Eliogabalo: Performance history

-Eliogabalo was revived at La Monnaie in 2004 by René Jacobs.
-Its North American premiere took place in 2007 at the Aspen Music Festival, conducted by Jane Glover.
-Gotham Chamber Opera in performed it in 2013 in a Manhattan nightclub in Chrystie Street, Richard Kimmel's The Box, directed by James Marvel.
 In a co-production with the Dutch National Opera, the Paris Opera opened its 2016/17 season in the Palais Garnier with Eliogabalo under the baton of Leonardo García Alarcón and with Franco Fagioli in the title role, Paul Groves as Alessandro, Nadine Sierra as Flavia, Valer Barna-Sabadus as Giuliano, Elin Rombo as Eritrea.
-In 2017 it was performed again under Leonardo García Alarcón in Amsterdam.
+In 2017 the production was performed in Amsterdam, again conducted by Alarcón.